Atharav-Mahajan-012/Hello-World/READ1.md

 #2 To check the IP address of device:

-   Open command prompt > Enter the command Ipconfig
+   Open command prompt > Enter the command IPconfig

 #3 To find DNS address of your computer :

-   Open command prompt > Enter the command Ipconfig/all
+   Open command prompt > Enter the command IPconfig/all

    In order to change it :
    Open settings > go to Network & Internet > Click on wifi adapter properties > Change the DNS server assignment